+Depreciable assets are recorded at cost if purchased or fair value if donated.
 Donations of property and equipment are recorded as support at their estimated fair value.
 Such donations are reported as net assets without donor restrictions unless the donor has restricted the donated asset to a specific purpose.
-Assets donated with explicit restrictions regarding their use and contributions of cash that must be used to acquire property and equipment are reported as net assets with donor restrictions.
-Absent donor stipulations regarding how long those donated assets must be maintained, the Clinic reports expirations of donor restrictions when the donated or acquired assets are placed in service as instructed by the donor.
+Assets donated with explicit restrictions regarding their use and contributions of cash that must be used to acquire property and equipment are reported as net assets must be maintained, the Clinic reports expirations of donor restrictions when the donated or acquired assets are placed in service as instructed by the donor.
 The Clinic reclassifies net assets with donor restrictions to net assets without donor restrictions at that time.
 Property and equipment is stated at cost when purchased.
 The Clinic capitalizes fixed assets with a value greater than \$5,000 and a life greater than a year.
 Property and equipment are depreciated using the straight-line method as follows:

 Buildings 40 years

 Vehicles 5 - 10 years

-Leasehold improvements 10 years
+Leasehold improvements 10 - 15 years

 Equipment 5 years

-Depreciation expense for the years ended March 31, 2022 and 2021 was \$47,181 and \$14,923.
+Depreciation expense for the years ended March 31, 2023 and 2022 was \$65,747 and \$47,181, respectively.